 TRICARE Prime members who are:

-You are authorized up to two urgent care visits each fiscal year (October 1 - September 30) without a referral or authorization from your PCM.
+You are authorized up to two urgent care visits each year (without a referral or authorization from your PCM.
 You can visit any TRICARE-authorized provider.

 Urgent care is care you need for a non-emergency illness or injury.
 You need urgent care treatment within 24 hours, and you shouldn't have to travel more than 30 minutes for the care.
 You typically need urgent care to treat a condition that: